-Exodus 35:1-4 I Kings 7:13-14 II Corinthians 9:1-6
+READINGS:Torah Vayakhel:Exodus 35:1-4Haftarah:I Kings 7:13-14B'rit Chadasha:II Corinthians 9:1-6

-These are the words ... asah them.
-[Exodus 35:1]
+These are the substantive things ... asah them.
+[Exodus 35:1b]

-Today's Meditation is Haggai 1:1-8; This Week's Amidah prayer is Part I of the G'vurot [the Prayer of His Powers]
+Today's Meditation is Haggai 1:1-5; This Week's Amidah prayer is Part I of the G'vurot [the Prayer of His Powers]

-Eleh ha-devarim asher-tzivah Adonai la'asot otam - i.e these are the substantive things that the Holy One enjoins for you to build/make/do.
+Eleh ha-devarim asher-tzivah Adonai la'asot otam - These are the substantive things that the Holy One enjoins for you to build/make/do.
 Exodus 35:1b.